Trusted WordPress tutorials, when you need them most.

 The second level of protection is called extended protection.
 It allows Wordfence to run before WordPress core, plugins, and themes.
 This offers much better protection against more advanced security threats.

-Visit the Wordfence » Firewall page and click on ‘Manage Firewall’.
+To set up the extended protection, you’ll first need to navigate to Wordfence » Firewall page and click ‘Manage Firewall.’

 wordfence firewall